influxdata/telegraf/plugins/inputs/docker/README.md

   ## Specifies for which classes a per-device metric should be issued
   ## Possible values are 'cpu' (cpu0, cpu1, ...), 'blkio' (8:0, 8:1, ...) and 'network' (eth0, eth1, ...)
+  ## Please note that this setting has no effect if 'perdevice' is set to 'true'
   perdevice_include = ["cpu"]

   ## Whether to report for each container total blkio and network stats or not.